 Your Job Descriptions Can Hold Your Immigration Program Back

-Job descriptions seem simple enough, but in reality, they might kick off a messy immigration workflow.
+Crafting job descriptions for technical talent seem simple enough, but in reality, they might kick off a messy immigration workflow.
 Once an international candidate applies for a position, your team has to be ready to evaluate their potential and consider the immigration implications.

 Are the position and applicant eligible for an employment-based visa and, if so, what are your stakeholders’ next steps?